Shortcuts

 • What bothers colorblind people most?

 - When grilling a piece of meat, a red deficient individual cannot tell whether it is raw or well done.
 Many cannot tell the difference between green and ripe tomatoes or between ketchup and chocolate syrup!
+Many others are always buying and biting into unripe bananas - they cannot tell if they are yellow or green, and the matt, natural material makes it even harder to distinguish.

 - Some food may look definitely disgusting to color vision deficient individuals: a plate full of spinach, for instance, just appears to them like cow pat.